Forms of the Shakespearean and Petrarchan sonnets and their relationship to Shelley’s chosen form in ‘Ozymandias‘

 Voltas can occur in both forms of sonnet.

 The volta is a turn of thought or argument within a sonnet.
 In the case of the Petrarchan sonnet it occurs between the octave and the sestet.
-And before the final couplet in a Shakespearean sonnet
+And before the final couplet in a Shakespearean sonnet.

 Examples of argument transition voltas are but, yet, except and still.